 The final water treatment stage is disinfection in which a disinfectant (usually chlorine) is added to the water supply to kill any parasites, viruses, or bacteria that may not have been removed during the previous three steps.
-Disinfection not only removes any remaining particles, but it also protects the water from picking up any germs as it travels through pipes to homes and businesses.
+Disinfection not only removes any remaining particles but also protects the water from picking up any germs as it travels through pipes to business and residential customers.

 Optimum solves all your worries about the city water you may be using, try a 7-day free test of our bottleless water system for your business or office and rest easy knowing the water is safe, clean, and pure.
 Clearly.
 Pure.
 Water.